 GalXC enables subcutaneous delivery of RNAi therapies to hepatocytes in the liver and offers several distinct potential benefits, as extensively demonstrated in various animal models.
 Such benefits could include potent silencing of disease-causing genes like lactate dehydrogenase A (LDHA); highly specific targeting to hepatocytes, sparing other cell types in the body; a long duration of action; and a simple, infrequent dosing regimen.

 In patients with PH, the liver over-produces oxalate, a metabolite that can accumulate throughout the body and particularly in the kidneys, often resulting in end-stage renal disease (ESRD) and the need for both kidney and liver transplants.

-Dicerna presented research findings on LDHA inhibition, which was shown in animal models to reduce oxalate to normal or near-normal levels in PH types 1, and 2.
-The Company has identified as potentially being a novel therapeutic target in patients with PH.
-Highlights included:
+Dicerna’s findings show that LDHA in animal models reduces oxalate to normal or near-normal levels in PH1 and PH2.
+The Company has identified LDHA as potentially being a novel therapeutic target in patients with PH: